akharrou/QuickDocs/LatexDraft.md

 	   `letter` | For writing letters.
 	   `beamer` | For writing presentations (see [LaTeX/Presentations](https://en.wikibooks.org/wiki/LaTeX/Presentations)).

 	  > It is also possible to create your own *document layout class*.
+	  > It is also possible to create your own *document layout class*.
+	  > It is also possible to create your own *document layout class*.